 It uses the same cyclical approach as Agile project management with each of these cycles known as sprints.
 And with every sprint, Scrum teams deliver a new version of software to their customers.

 How do teams use the Scrum framework?

-The Scrum framework is a bit complex, and if you want the full scoop on Scrum, click here.
+The Scrum framework is a bit complex, and if you want the full scoop, check out our post about Scrum project management.